 Best of all, it’s quite simple to make.
 Add it to your list of easy keto dinner recipes.
 Trust me, you won’t regret it.

-Many pot pie recipes require pre-cooked chicken.
-Which means you either have to grab a rotisserie chicken, or cook it before starting in on the pie.
+Many pot pie recipes require pre-cooked chicken, which adds extra work.
+You either have to grab some rotisserie chicken or you have to cook it before starting in on the casserole.
+But this keto chicken pot pie recipe simplifies the process considerably.

 I love the simplicity of cooking the chicken right in the broth and cream.
 It takes only 10 minutes to cook through and then you’re ready to get baking.
 Plus it infuses the filling with more delicious chicken flavor.